 Crying is a way to communicate needs and elicit attention from others, at least in early life, and may be a means of releasing emotional tension.
 According to research from the 1980s, psychogenic tears differ in composition from other tears, and it’s theorized that crying may be a way to rid the body of stress-related chemicals.
 Boys and girls cry in equal frequency; women reportedly cry more than men.
 But how people express emotions, in general, depends largely on cultural and psychological factors.

 If tear production declines or tears evaporate too quickly, the result is dry eye.
 Inflammation may play a role.
-Besides causing burning or grittiness, dry eye syndrome can cause blurry vision, excessive tearing and potentially eye damage.
+Besides causing burning or grittiness, dry eye syndrome can cause blurry vision and potentially damage the eye.
+Paradoxically, another symptom may be excessive tearing.
 Women, especially at menopause, and older people are at higher risk.
-Other contributors: environment (low humidity, wind, smoke, dust), certain medications (such as diuretics, antidepressants, and antihistamines), some diseases (including Parkinson’s and diabetes), smoking and LASIK surgery.
-If artificial tears don’t help, see your doctor.
+Other contributors: environmental conditions (low humidity, wind, smoke, dust), certain medications (such as diuretics, antidepressants and antihistamines), some diseases (including Parkinson’s and diabetes), smoking and LASIK surgery.
+If artificial tears don’t help enough, see your doctor.